-Thomas Chittenden now has Pfizer Covid-19 vaccine.
+Thomas Chittenden has adult Pfizer Covid-19 vaccine.
 You should call our office to check on vaccine availability prior to coming in for your Covid shot, though, to ensure we have it on that day.

 For up-to-date general information on the Covid-19 vaccination, please click on the links below: